New World Information and Communication Order: History

+NWICO failure

+When NWICO appeared to have failed, UNESCO adopted a plan for the medium term, defined as 1990 til 1995, under the title "Communication at the service of humanity" (La communication au service de l'humanité).
+The plan foresaw the free circulation of information.

-The UNESCO Convention on Cultural Diversity of 2005 puts into effect some of the goals of NWICO, especially with regard to the unbalanced global flow of mass media.
+The UNESCO Convention on the Protection and Promotion of the Diversity of Cultural Expressions of 2005 puts into effect some of the goals of NWICO, especially with regard to the unbalanced global flow of mass media.
 However, this convention was not supported by the United States, and it does not appear to be as robust as World Trade Organization agreements that support global trade in mass media and information.

 Issues

 A wide range of issues were raised as part of NWICO discussions.
 Some of these involved long-standing issues of media coverage of the developing world and unbalanced flows of media influence.
 But other issues involved new technologies with important military and commercial uses.
 The developing world was likely to be marginalized by satellite and computer technologies.
 The issues included: